 - ★Halloween weekend (exact date and time TBA)

-- ★Sunday December 14th, 2025 following the Destin Harbor Lighted Boat Parade (after the last boat–time varies)
+- ★Sunday December 13, 2026 following the Destin Harbor Lighted Boat Parade (after the last boat, time varies)

-- ★Wednesday December 31st 2025 for New Years Eve Fireworks (2 Shows at 8pm and midnight) (City of Destin shows)
+- ★Thursday December 31, 2026 for New Year’s Eve Fireworks (2 shows at 8pm and midnight) (City of Destin shows)

-If you want to check out the other shows in the Destin area, I wrote all about the Baytowne Wharf Fireworks HERE and I wrote about the Okaloosa Island Boardwalk Pier Fireworks HERE.
+If you want to check out other fireworks shows in the Destin area, I wrote all about the Baytowne Wharf Fireworks HERE, and I wrote about the Okaloosa Island Boardwalk Pier Fireworks HERE.

-I hope this post helps you find the perfect place to watch the Destin Harbor Fireworks show.
+I hope this post helps you find the perfect place to watch the Destin Harbor fireworks.

 Be sure to comment below if you have any questions or feedback.
 I love hearing from you and prefer to answer questions on here so my answers can help others as well.
 Don’t forget to subscribe to my email list so you don’t miss any posts!